Canada's largest railroads have come to a full stop. Here's what you need to know

 For now, all eyes are on the ongoing contract talks and whether there will be any significant government intervention.

-“It won’t take much time for it to become untenable," said Daniel Béland, a political science professor at McGill University in Montreal, noting the potential economic consequences for both Canada and the U.S. “Pressures to end it ASAP come from both sides of the border and they can only increase rapidly over time if and when the situation on the ground deteriorates,” he said.
+“It won’t take much time for it to become untenable," said Daniel Béland, a political science professor at McGill University, noting potential economic consequences for both Canada and the U.S. “Pressures to end it ASAP come from both sides of the border and they can only increase rapidly over time if and when the situation on the ground deteriorates."

 Funk reported from Omaha, Nebraska.
-Associated Press Business Writer Wyatte Grantham-Philips in New York contributed.
+Associated Press writers Wyatte Grantham-Philips in New York and Tom Krisher in Detroit contributed.